 Day trip to Cambridge?
 Wahoo!
 You’re going to love it!
 Be sure to take the time to meander its narrow streets, absorbing the academic and historic culture and, as a Cambridge resident told me, “Look up.”
 There are intricacies of architecture and history peering down at you.
 Classic.

 There are plenty of daily trains from London from King’s Cross and Liverpool Street stations.
 The cost will vary depending on what time of day you travel and how far in advance you book your ticket.
-For example, I paid £11 ($19 Canadian) one way and £17 ($29.50 Canadian) the other.
-Use the app/website trainline to get schedules and tickets.
-The journey takes about an hour.
-When booking, don’t take the slow train that stops at every station between London and Cambridge!
-That mistake will greatly reduce the amount of time for your day trip to Cambridge!
+Prices range from £15 ($21US) one way to £30 ($37).

 The Cambridge Train Station is not in the centre of town.
-Buses #1 and #7 will take you to the bus station in Drummer Street.
-From there it is a 5 minute walk to King’s College.
-Alternately, taxis will be waiting outside to get you to your destination.
+Buses #1 and #7 will take you to the bus station on Drummer Street.
+From there it is a 5-minute walk to King’s College.

 Cambridge University was founded in 1209 and remains one of the world’s top universities.
 It is made up of 31 autonomous colleges.
 Walking through the campus, the ambience of history, academia and tradition is palpable.
 Brilliant scholars walked these lanes and sat by the river conversing – Charles Darwin, Jane Goodall, David Attenborough, C.S.
 Lewis, Oliver Cromwell and William Wordsworth – to name a few favourites.
 I was secretly hoping to catch a glimpse of Stephen Hawking.